preservim/vim-litecorrect/README.markdown

 Features of this plugin:

 * Focused on the most common of typos
-* Pure Vimscript where mechanism is `iabbrev`
+* Pure Vimscript using the efficient `iabbrev`
-* Included entries limited to a maximum of 300 for fast loading
+* Included auto-correct entries limited to 300 for fast loading
-* Buffer-scoped behavior
+* Buffer-scoped behavior (won’t touch global settings)

 Note that this plugin is not intended to be a replacement for teh spell checker in Vim.
 It’s best used with spell-check enabled.